dash-ui/styles/README.md

 ## API

 Coming soon.
-Until then [check out this React example on CodeSandbox](https://codesandbox.io/s/dash-ui-react-example-029p5)
+Until then [play with this React example on CodeSandbox](https://codesandbox.io/s/dash-ui-react-example-029p5)

 ## LICENSE